gdnand/aylin.nvim/README.md

 Feel free to use this if you *do* like it!

 # Special Thanks to
-[aylin.vim](https://github.com/AhmedAbdulrahman/aylin.vim) for the palette and the name!
-[nord.nvim](https://github.com/shaunsingh/nord.nvim) for the template!
+[aylin.vim](https://github.com/AhmedAbdulrahman/aylin.vim) for the palette and the name!\n [nord.nvim](https://github.com/shaunsingh/nord.nvim) for the template!